 Send all information, photos, and video/video links to email@example.com.

-(Very brief answers are fine!
+(For the bio questionnaire very brief answers are fine!
 Feel free to skip anything you don’t know and/or send updates as you learn more about the dog.)

 Won’t you please help by sharing us with your friends, family and followers?